Frequently Asked Questions

 • Fax Number: 1-515-223-5449

-Does Medicare cover Long Term Care?
+Does Medicare cover long-term care?

-While medicare can cover limited skilled nursing care… Medicare does not cover Long Term Care.
+While Medicare can cover limited skilled nursing care, Medicare does not cover long-term care.
 Intermediate and custodial care can be covered with many different plans.
 Traditional Long Term Care Insurance, Short Term Care, Home Health Care insurance, as well as Hybrid Life and annuity Long term care products.
 For more information on how you can cover Assisted Living, Nursing Facility care, and Home Health Care “Contact Us” and we can help.